X

 Medicines used to treat some of the most common causes of chest pain include:

 • Clot-busting drugs, also called thrombolytics.
-If you are having a heart attack, you may receive these medicines.
-These work to dissolve the clot that is blocking blood from reaching the heart muscle.
+If you are having a heart attack, you may get these medicines.
+They work to dissolve the clot that is blocking blood from reaching the heart muscle.

 • Blood thinners.
-If you have a clot in an artery going to your heart or lungs, you'll likely be given medicines to prevent more clots from forming.
+If you have a clot in an artery going to your heart or lungs, you may get these medicines to prevent future clots.

-• Antidepressants.
-If you're having panic attacks, your health care provider may prescribe antidepressants to help control symptoms.
+• Anti-anxiety medicines.
+If you're having panic attacks, your healthcare professional may recommend these medicines.
 Talk therapy, such as cognitive behavioral therapy, also might be recommended.

 Surgical and other procedures